tomng/modernthird/src/reviews/best-investment-in-stocks.md

 ---
-title: "VTSAX: Vanguard Total Stock Market Index Fund"
+title: "VTSAX – Vanguard Total Stock Market Index Fund"
 subtitle: The best simple investment for most people
-description: Often the best product is one you can make yourself – in less time than it takes to open an Amazon box.
-Mix distilled vinegar and water (1:1) in a spray bottle.
-It's the best way to clean glass, kitchen counters, and most hard surfaces all around your home.
-A gallon jug of vinegar covers a year's worth of your cleaning supplies for a few bucks.
+description: In the long-term, the U.S. stock market is best performing investment people can buy.
+Big corporations will keep raking in more and more money.
+So what if you could own them all, make them work for you while you sleep, and take their profits for yourself?
+That's what VTSAX lets you do.
+For cheap.
-price: Free to Setup
+price: Less than a nickel (per $1000)
 cover_photo: dollar-bill.jpg
 date: 2020-09-02
 author: Tom